-The entire selection process was fully open to public scrutiny and comment, it being decided that full visibility would ensure the best possible analysis of the designs.
-In 1998, the NIST selected 15 candidates for the AES, which were then subject to preliminary analysis by the world cryptographic community, including the National Security Agency.
-On the basis of this, in August 1999, NIST selected five algorithms for more extensive analysis.
+The selection process to find this new encryption algorithm was fully open to public scrutiny and comment; this ensured a thorough, transparent analysis of the designs.
+Fifteen competing designs were subject to preliminary analysis by the world cryptographic community, including the National Security Agency (NSA).
+In August 1999, NIST selected five algorithms for more extensive analysis.
 These were:

 - MARS, submitted by a large team from IBM Research

 - Rijndael, submitted by two Belgian cryptographers, Joan Daemen and Vincent Rijmen

 - Serpent, submitted by Ross Andersen, Eli Biham and Lars Knudsen

 - Twofish, submitted by a large team of researchers including Counterpane's respected cryptographer, Bruce Schneier

 Implementations of all of the above were tested extensively in ANSI, C and Java languages for speed and reliability in encryption and decryption, key and algorithm setup time, and resistance to various attacks, both in hardware- and software-centric systems.
 Members of the global cryptographic community conducted detailed analyses (including some teams that tried to break their own submissions).